Scalable Second Order Optimization for Deep Learning: Scaling-up Second Order Optimization

+We performed experiments to study the effect of partitioning intermediate layers into blocks, in which we observed that the latter had minimal impact on quality of the solution while providing faster step time as well as reduced memory overheads; see \cref{fig:en_fr_blocked}.

 \paragraph{Delayed preconditioners.} As remarked above, computing the preconditioners is the most expensive computation in every Shampoo step.
-In \cref{sec:experiments} we show that we can compute the preconditioners once every few hundred steps without a significant effect on the accuracy which indicates that the the loss function landscape does not change significantly with each step.
+In \cref{fig:en_fr_delay} we show that we can compute the preconditioners once every few hundred steps without a significant effect on the accuracy which indicates that the loss function landscape does not change significantly with each step.
+We observe that there is a performance/quality tradeoff here --- in our experiments we set the frequency of computing preconditioners to the smallest value that does not degrade performance, i.e. the number of training steps that can be completed in the amount of time needed to compute the largest preconditioner.
+The only way to increase the frequency of computing preconditioners is with better hardware/software support.